Sampling biased spanning forests through marked vertices: Relation to previous work

-Pitman \cite{Pitman1999} introduced a coalescent construction of uniform random forests with a prescribed number of rooted trees, providing a dynamic description of forests with fixed component count.
-Luczak and Pittel \cite{LuczakPittel1992} consider forests chosen uniformly among all forests with a prescribed number of components $r$, and derive detailed asymptotics for component sizes, in particular in the regime $r\asymp \sqrt N$.
-Since our $\kappa$-biased model assigns weight $\kappa^{\,r-1}$ to forests with $r$ components, it may be viewed as a mixture over $r$ of theL Luczak--Pittel uniform model, but we do not condition on the number of components and instead analyse the unconditioned model in different scaling regimes of $\kappa$.

-Martin and Yeo \cite{MartinYeo2018} study critical random forests arising from Erd\H{o}s--R\'enyi random graphs conditioned to be acyclic, and obtain global scaling limits for component sizes in the critical window.
+On the complete graph, after the parameter change \(\beta=\kappa^{-1}\), the \(\kappa\)-biased forest measure considered here is the arboreal gas (the $q\to0$ random-cluster model); see, for instance \cite{BCS}, \cite{RayXiao}.\\ Luczak and Pittel \cite{LuczakPittel1992} consider forests chosen uniformly among all forests with a prescribed number of edges, equivalently a prescribed number of components $r$, and derive detailed asymptotics for component sizes, in particular in the regime $r\asymp \sqrt N$.
+Since our $\kappa$-biased model assigns weight $\kappa^{\,r-1}$ to forests with $r$ components, it may be viewed as a mixture over $r$ of the Luczak--Pittel uniform model.
+Here we do not condition on the number of components and instead analyze the unconditioned model in different scaling regimes of $\kappa$.\\ Martin and Yeo \cite{MartinYeo2018} study critical random forests arising from Erd\H{o}s--R\'enyi random graphs conditioned to be acyclic, and obtain global scaling limits for component sizes in the critical window.
 Pavlov \cite{Pavlov2000} surveys earlier results on limit distributions for component sizes, distances and extremal tree quantities in random forests, primarily in the uniform setting.

-The present paper complements the above literature by focusing on the \emph{finite-dimensional local structure} of the $\kappa$-biased forest on $K_N$: for a fixed marked set $L$, we obtain in an entirely elementary way explicit asymptotics for the induced partition, an explicit limiting density for the rescaled branch lengths, and an asymptotic binary-tree description (with independence across blocks in the critical regime).